n9e/book/content/v5/docs/usage/snmp.md

 agent:
   listeners:
     - name: snmp
-  snmp_listener
+  snmp_listener:
-    workers: 100 # number of workers used to discover devices concurrently discovery_interval 3600 # interval between each autodiscovery in seconds
+    workers: 100 # number of workers used to discover devices concurrently
+    discovery_interval: 3600 # interval between each autodiscovery in seconds
     configs:
       - network: 1.2.3.4/24 # CIDR notation, we recommend no larger than /24 blocks
         version: 2